bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ### Assignment Requirement

 A hardware video demonstration submission is required for Milestone Assignment 2.
 You need to demonstrate that you have a working setup and can operate a physical turtlebot by making a video.
 Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.
 Once your group is done with the video demonstration that satisfies the demo requirement outlined at the end, please submit it to Canvas.
-Each group will submit one video.
+Only one member from each group will submit all videos necessary to demonstrate that your group has completed all requirements.
 Rules for robot usage will apply for working with the physical Turtlebot3.
-Please refer to the inventory list given to you separately.
+Please refer to the inventory list given to you separately and the rules for the Robot room usage.

 > **Change Log**
 > v1.0: Tested on Humble environment